JuergenFleiss/atrain_core/README.md

 📝 If you use aTrain for a publication, please cite [our paper](https://www.sciencedirect.com/science/article/pii/S2214635024000066?via%3Dihub) as per our [license](https://github.com/JuergenFleiss/atrain_core?tab=License-1-ov-file).

+## Becoming a developer
+Please refer to [Developer wiki page](https://github.com/JuergenFleiss/aTrain/wiki/Development:-Branching,-contributing-and-releases) for the details on how to contribute to the project and other useful information for developers.

 ## Accessible Transcription of Interviews
 aTrain-core is a command line interface tool for automatically transcribing speech recordings including speaker recognition utilizing state-of-the-art machine learning models.
 It does so without uploading any data.
 It was developed by researchers at the Business Analytics and Data Science-Center at the University of Graz and tested by researchers from the Know-Center Graz.